mykewe/Predicting-Credit-Card-Fraud/README.md

 # Predicting-Credit-Card-Fraud

 ### Overview
 * This project predicts which credit card transactions in the dataset are fraudulent using three classification algorithms and three synthetic balancing techniques.
-The three classifier algorithms we will train include:
+The three classifier algorithms trained include:
   + Decision Tree, which uses a tree-like model of decisions to arrive at a classification prediction.
   + Naive Bayes, which uses Bayes' theorem to use probability to arrive at a classification prediction.
   + Linear Discriminant Analysis, which finds a linear combination of features that is then used to separate the classes and arrive at a classification prediction.

 ### Metric
-Since it is highly important to correctly classify fraudulent transaction, the most important performance measure for this fraud problem is the **recall**, which measures how complete our results are indicating the model captures more of the fraudulent transactions.
+Since it is highly important to correctly classify fraudulent transaction, the most important performance measure for this fraud problem is the **recall**, which measures how complete our results are.

 ### Outcome
 Because the data is highly imbalanced, containing just 1% of fraudulent transaction, balancing the data set is very important, hence using the unbalanced dataset gives the highest recall score, with the decison tree algorithm performing best.